 - This book is like a fairytale–by being strong and courageous, eventually, good things happen

 - Fairytales always boast a hero or heroine or both.
-James is the hero of the story–he overcomes challenges and so can we!
+James is the hero of the story–he overcomes challenges.

 - There is a silver lining in every cloud: if James had not been forced to live with his horrible aunts, perhaps he never would have had the amazing adventure he did.
 Look for the good hidden in the difficulties.